AdobeDocs/experience-manager-learn.en/help/ams/dispatcher/understanding-cache.md

 - Publisher
    - `/mnt/var/www/html`

-When each request traverses the dispatcher the requests follow the configured rules to keep a locally cached version to response of eligible items
+When each request traverses the Dispatcher the requests follow the configured rules to keep a locally cached version to response of eligible items

 <div style="color: #000;border-left: 6px solid #2196F3;background-color:#ddffff;"><b>Note:</b>

-We intentionally keep published workload seperate from the author workload because when Apache looks for a file in the DocumentRoot it doesn't know which AEM instance it came from.
+We intentionally keep published workload separate from the author workload because when Apache looks for a file in the DocumentRoot it doesn't know which AEM instance it came from.
 So even if you have cache disabled in the author farm, if the author's DocumentRoot is the same as publisher it will serve files from the cache when present.
 Meaning you'll serve author files for from published cache and make for a really awful mix match experience for your visitors.

-Keeping seperate DocumentRoot directories for different published content is also a very bad idea.
+Keeping separate DocumentRoot directories for different published content is also a very bad idea.
 You'll have to create multiple re-cached items that don't differ between sites like clientlibs as well as having to setup a replication flush agent for each DocumentRoot you setup.
 Increasing the amount of flush over head with each page activation.
 Rely on namespace of files and their full cached paths and avoid mutliple DocumentRoot's for published sites.
 </div>

 ## Configuration Files